OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       Set compatibleUnits
       // Loop over all meters
       for each meter M in meters {
+        Set meterUnits = {}
+        // If meter had no unit then nothing compatible with it.
+        // This probably won't happen but be safe.
+Note once you have one of these then
+        // the final result must be empty set but don't check specially since don't expect. if (meter.unitId != -99) {
           // Get row in P_ik associated with this meter integer m = Unit.getUnitIndex(M, conn) // or in Redux state
-        // Set of compatible units with this meter.
-        Set meterUnits = unitsCompatibleWithUnit(M.unit_id)
+          // Set of compatible units with this meter. meterUnits = unitsCompatibleWithUnit(M.unit_id)
+        }
         // meterUnits how has all compatible units. if (first) {
           // First meter so all its units are acceptable at this point